nickramsbottom/okgoogle-alexa-cheesejokes/README.md

 `firebase deploy`

-Make a note of your function URL.
+Make a note of your function URL to add to api.ai.

+## Api.ai

+Make a new agent.

+Import the zip from this project into the new agent.

+Enable actions on google in integrations.

+Paste your function URL from the last section in the fulfillment page.